Disclaimer: I do not own Twilight

 Upon making eye contact with his red irises, my own eyes narrowed, before actually realizing how brave this girl had been for standing up to a guy who could've easily killed her with one move.

-My family wore similar expressions of disgust on their faces as the man left our sight, but finally, with his body gone, we were allowed the chance to zone in on the girl all of this ungodly attention had been directed to.
+My family wore similar expressions of disgust on their faces as the vampire left our line of sight, but finally, with his body gone, we were allowed the chance to zone in on the girl all of this ungodly attention had been directed to.

 Against my own control, my jaw went slack, and I felt weirdly frozen, just staring at her.
 It was like no matter how hard I tried, I physically could not tear my eyes away.